Skip to content

 On Error Resume Next

-Set MyFile = objFile.OpenTextFile("abcd", ForWriting, False)
+Set MyFile= objFichier.OpenTextFile("abcd", ForWriting, False)

 On Error GoTo 0

-If errorCode <> 0 Then
+If codeErreur<>0 Then

 Else

-' Close the text file
+' close the text file

 MyFile.Close